 When a voidship succeeds a damage save on its Hull layer, it must roll for internal damage.
-See page 114 in Chapter VIII for information on how to roll for internal damage.
+See page 110 in Chapter VIII for information on how to construct a voidship's internal damage table.

 When a functional voidship module, such as a weapon module or an engine module, takes internal damage, it ceases to function.
 When a non-functional voidship module, such as a barracks or artisan's workshop, takes internal damage, it is unusable for its intended purpose, and on a 1d6 roll of 1, is opened to vacuum.